nymanjens/facto/README.md

 ## Installation from release

+- Install Java 11 (JDK 11) on your server
 - Download "Binaries (compiled files) with demo configuration" from the [latest release](https://github.com/nymanjens/facto/releases)
 - Unpack the archive